MUSGEN 3007 - Jazz Arranging

 Learning Activities Summary

 Voicing saxophones and brass section.
 Soli saxophone writing.
-Tutorials for these.
-Techniques and analysis of big band arrangements.
-Writing the major big band arrangement.
+Bebop melodic writing revision.
+Writing for mid-High school ensembles.
+Analysis of Big Band arrangements from Sammy Nestico to Darcy James Argue.
 An overview of string and vocal group arranging.

 Specific Course RequirementsNil